CreekSide Organic Material Processing Facility Information

 Clean Concrete & Asphalt: Clean material.
 Charged if rebar or metal per ton.

-- Collection of the green 90-gallon organic cart is always on the same day as your regular refuse and recycling pick-up day.
+- The green 90-gallon organic cart is collected weekly on the same day as your regular refuse and recycling pick-up day.

 - Allow 4+ feet between the containers for the automated pick-up on the trucks.

-- Material that may blow around in the wind should be placed in the special biodegradable compost bags.
+- Material that may blow around in the wind should be placed in the compostable bags provided to you.

 - Please make sure lids on both the organic and refuse carts are closed.